-15.3.
-Customer acknowledges and agrees that neither it nor its users will be allowed to transmit or receive Data above the maximum file size specified in the BotDoc dashboard.
+15.4.
+Customer acknowledges and agrees that neither it nor its users will be allowed to transmit or receive Data above the maximum file size specified in the Botdoc dashboard.

 16. Security.
 ShortSave will employ security measures in regards to the Services and Customer’s Data in accordance with applicable industry practice.
 In the event of a data breach involving Customer’s or its users’ Data, ShortSave will promptly notify Customer thereof.

-20.3.
+21.3.
 Only ShortSave may modify these Corporate TOS.
-If ShortSave modifies, amends, or updates these Corporate TOS, it will provide notification of such modification, amendment, on the BotDoc website.
+If ShortSave modifies, amends, or updates these Corporate TOS, it will provide notification of such modification, amendment, on the Botdoc website.

-20.8.
+21.8.
 These Corporate TOS shall be governed by, construed, and enforced in accordance with the laws of the State of Colorado, without reference to, or application of, its conflict of laws principles.
-The terms of Section 18notwithstanding, any litigation under these Corporate TOS must be brought in a state or federal court sitting in the County of El Paso.
+The terms of Section 18 notwithstanding, any litigation under these Corporate TOS must be brought in a state or federal court sitting in the County of El Paso.

 21.9.
 These Corporate TOS shall not be deemed to create any rights in third parties.